StevenH01/The-Lamby-Shop/README.md

+Name Check:
+Steven Ho

-Before you start click the README.md file above then To make this easier to look at and follow click code instead of preview above
+Before you start click the README.md file above then (when opened in github) To make this easier to look at and follow click code instead of preview above

 To begin with if you are using github for the first time here are some steps I would recommend.